-- 6. The Party shall make publicly available the information necessary for service suppliers to comply with the requirements and procedures for obtaining, maintaining, amending and renewing such authorisation.
+- 6. Each Party shall make publicly available the information necessary for service suppliers to comply with the requirements and procedures for obtaining, maintaining, amending and renewing such authorisation.
 Such information shall include, inter alia, where it exists: - (a) fees; - (b) contact information of relevant competent authorities; - (c) procedures for appeal or review of decisions concerning applications; - (d) procedures for monitoring or enforcing compliance with the terms and conditions of licenses; - (e) opportunities for public involvement, such as through hearings or comments; - (f) indicative timeframes for processing of an application; - (g) the requirements and procedures; and - (h) technical standards. - 7.
 If licensing or qualification requirements include the completion of an examination, each Party shall ensure that: - (a) the examination is scheduled at reasonable intervals; and - (b) a reasonable period of time is provided to enable interested persons to submit an application. - 8.
 Each Party shall ensure that there are procedures in place domestically to assess the competency of professionals of the other Party. - 9.
-Paragraphs 1 through 8 shall not apply to the non-conforming aspects of measures that are not subject to the obligations under Article 9.3 or Article 9.5 by reason of an entry in either Party's Schedule to Annex I, or to measures that are not subject to the obligations under Article 9.3 or Article 9.5 by reason of an entry in either Party's Schedule to Annex II. - 10.
-If the results of the negotiations related to paragraph 4 of Article VI of GATS, or the results of any similar negotiations undertaken in other multilateral fora in which the Parties participate, enter into effect, the Parties shall jointly review these results with a view to bringing them into effect, as appropriate, under this Agreement.
+Paragraphs 1 through 8 shall not apply to the non-conforming aspects of measures that are not subject to the obligations under Articles 8.3 or 8.5 by reason of an entry in a Party's Schedule to Annex I, or to measures that are not subject to the obligations under Articles 8.3 or 8.5 by reason of an entry in a Party's Schedule to Annex II. - 10.
+If the results of the negotiations related to Article VI:4 of GATS, or the results of any similar negotiations undertaken in other multilateral fora in which the Parties participate, enter into effect, the Parties shall jointly review these results with a view to bringing them into effect, as appropriate, under this Agreement.

-Article 9.9: Recognition
+Article 8.9: Recognition